 My Top Tips for Kindergarten Writers Workshop

-I’ve been teaching writers’ workshop to kindergarten students for a long time now.
+I’ve been teaching the writing workshop model to kindergarten students for a long time now.
 I have also spent a considerable amount of time teaching teachers how to manage and find success with their writers’ workshop time.

 Kindergarten Writers Workshop Tip #1